wp-plugins/idx-broker-wordpress-plugin/readme.txt

 Features provided by this Plugin - Widgets, links, and custom links may be placed onto ANY WordPress website or blog, regardless of MLS approval status.
 The reason for this is because all Widgets, links, and custom links point back to the original IDX-approved website.

 Note that the website hosting the design for IDX pages must be approved by your local MLS(s).

+= Do I need an IDX Broker account in order to use this plugin? =

+Yes.
+IDX Broker manages your IDX feed by building forms, results, and property details pages that match your website or blog design.
+All IDX feeds require approval from a local board or MLS.
+If you are not a member of a local board or MLS, or your MLS does not provide an IDX data feed, then you will be unable to add IDX Broker plugin functionality to your WordPress site. <a href="http://www.idxbroker.com/idx_qanda.php">Read more about IDX Broker and IDX Feeds.</a>

 == Screenshots ==